-Succession Planning for Architecture and Engineering Firms: Preparing for a Smooth Exit
+Succession Planning for Architecture & Engineering Firms: The Owner's Exit Guide

 In the highly technical world of Architecture and Engineering (A/E), your firm is not just a collection of AutoCAD drawings, stamped blueprints, and a leased office space.
 It is a highly complex, calibrated operational engine powered by elite technical precision, decades of hard-won client trust, and the daily grind of your field crews.
 Whether you are managing a boutique team of structural engineers, a massive civil engineering firm, or a fleet of dispatched land surveyors, planning your ultimate exit is the absolute most important project you will ever oversee.